nunof86/TryHackMe/Advent-of-Cyber-2024/day-10/README.md

 show options
 exploit
 ```

+---

+### 4️⃣ Sending the Malicious Document via Email
+To send the malicious document, we will use RainLoop, a webmail client available on the attacker's machine.
+You can access it by visiting the provided link on the AttackBox.

+- **Link for accessing RainLoop**: [Link provide from TryHackMe]
+- **Login credentials**:
+  - **Email**: `info@socnas.thm`
+  - **Password**: `MerryPhishMas!`

+Once logged in, compose an email to the victim (`marta@socmas.thm`).
+Attach the malicious Word file (renaming it to something convincing like `invoice.docm` or `receipt.docm`), and craft a message to encourage the victim to open it.
+For example, mention that it contains an important invoice or document that requires their attention.

+---

 ### 5️⃣ Gaining Access to the Victim's Machine
 Once the victim opens the document and runs the macro, we gain access to their system via the reverse shell.
 Now we can execute commands on their machine.